fmo/protobuf/readme.md

 Application: Unsigned integers are often used in scenarios where negative numbers are not needed, such as counting, indexing, or representing large values where maximizing the range is important.

+Encoding: Protobuf uses a unified varint encoding that doesn’t distinguish signed/unsigned during the encoding process itself.
+Decoding: When the data is decoded, Protobuf applies the correct interpretation based on the field's type definition (int32, uint32, etc.).

 ## Metadata Section

 For example